Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 The exact requirements to qualify for a no-doc loan for your LLC may vary based on lender and loan purpose, but here are basic criteria you’ll likely need to meet.

 • Proof of revenue.
 No-doc loans require very little paperwork, but lenders want to ensure you bring in enough revenue to repay the loan.
-Depending on the loan size and other considerations, lenders often have minimum revenue requirements.
+Lenders typically have minimum revenue requirements.

 • Credit check.
 Virtually all no-doc lenders check your personal and business credit scores, but some lenders may be more lenient with minimum credit score requirements.

 • Age of business.
-Many business lenders require a business to be at least two years old to qualify for loan approval, but some lenders consider newer businesses.
+Many business lenders require a business to be at least two years old to qualify for loan approval, but some lenders consider firms with only six months in business.

 • Collateral or down payments.
 Down payments or collateral are generally less common with no-doc loans than for more traditional business financing.
 But, depending on your financial situation or loan type, you may need to put some money down or provide collateral to qualify.